Alan Houghtaling: Founder/Director of Evolve Tutoring

 - Guided and led Outward Bound modeled adventure trips for teens where activities such as rock climbing, backpacking, rafting, and ropes courses were utilized to coach kids to challenge their limits.

-- Created various after school groups in Greater Boston that began to incorporate his therapeutic and experiential based knowledge with an academic tutoring component.
+- Created various after school groups in the Greater Boston area that began to incorporate his therapeutic and experiential based knowledge with an academic tutoring component.

 - Completed a number of mindfulness courses in order to better be able to introduce Evolve tutors, and our students, to these valuable concepts that help them personally and academically.

 Ultimately, Alan has done academic tutoring and mentoring with hundreds of young people, and each of these experiences helped shape Evolve’s philosophy.
-He firmly believes that young people need someone to not only help them be better students but to help them flourish in all areas of their lives.
+He firmly believes that young people need someone to not only help them be better students, but to also help them flourish in all areas of their lives.

 Currently, in addition to his leadership of Evolve Tutoring, Alan is also offering Life Coaching to teens and young adults through our sister company, Evolve Life Coaching.